matthewfranglen/java-tools-dependency-injection-presentation/NOTES.md

 Programming is the act of writing programs which operate on data.
 Meta-programming is the act of writing programs which operate on code as data.

+There is no meta-meta-programming.
+A meta-program can operate over all parts of itself, including the higher level parts.

 ---

 [Show reflection slide]